 Illustrations by Léonard Dupond

-Two years ago, Uber Chief Executive Officer Travis Kalanick took a trip to Carnegie Mellon University, in Pittsburgh.
+Two years ago, former Uber Chief Executive Officer Travis Kalanick took a trip to Carnegie Mellon University, in Pittsburgh.
 The reason, he later told Bloomberg Businessweek, was to recruit the best engineers and roboticists to build a whole autonomous driving system capable of eventually replacing the ride-sharing giant’s more than 1 million human drivers and, as he described in a blog post, making transportation safer and more reliable.
 What’s more, he wanted this done as quickly as possible, even though analysts were insisting that fully functioning self-driving cars could be decades away.

 Kalanick is also the co-founder of Uber, a company worth an estimated $62.5 billion, of which hundreds of millions go to paying humans to drive.
 He sees the business opportunity in leveraging ride sharing as a catalyst for the driverless revolution.
 And he seems eager to capitalize on it right now.